exo-codefest/2014-team-E/README.md

 ## Managing a project

-A project can be considered to represent a team, and in each project, team members can manage their tasks easily and simly.
+A project can be considered to represent a team, and in each project, team members can manage their tasks easily and simply.
 By clicking a specific project, you will be redirected to its details as follows:

 <img src="screenshots/project_details.png" width="650">